rvnorbert/vitmma19-legaltextdecoder-hw/README.md

 ### Solution Description

-My solution addresses the problem of classifying the complexity/readability of Hungarian legal texts on a scale of 1 to 5.
-I implemented a Deep Learning model based on **Transfer Learning**.
+I implemented a solution using TensorFlow 2.16.1 to figure out the readability of Hungarian legal texts (ASZF) on a 1-to-5 scale.

 **Methodology:**
 1.  **Data Processing**: JSON files from Label Studio are processed, extracting text and labels.
 The dataset is split into Train (70%), Validation (15%), and Test (15%) sets.